jun-inoue/phyloBARCODER/README.md

 ---

 ## Analysis site
-The servers will be offline Sept 25, 15:00 JST – Sept 28, 12:00 JST due to scheduled campus power maintenance.
+The servers will be offline from 15:00 JST on Sept 25 to 12:00 JST on Sept 28 due to scheduled campus power maintenance.

 yurai (CGI) - fast
 [https://yurai.aori.u-tokyo.ac.jp/phylobarcoder/](https://yurai.aori.u-tokyo.ac.jp/phylobarcoder/)